ahan-halder/rolloutguardian/README.md

 The single biggest adoption risk for any new governance gate is that nobody believes it's worth the friction until it's proven itself — usually after an incident it would have prevented.
-So BlastGate ships a backtest mode from day one: given historical FME rollout-change timestamps and a simple incident timeline (a CSV/YAML export is enough to start), it replays the scoring engine as if it had been running at each historical rollout time, using Chaos/SRM data as it stood then if available, or the most recent prior snapshot otherwise.
+So RolloutGuardian ships a backtest mode from day one: given historical FME rollout-change timestamps and a simple incident timeline (a CSV/YAML export is enough to start), it replays the scoring engine as if it had been running at each historical rollout time, using Chaos/SRM data as it stood then if available, or the most recent prior snapshot otherwise.

 ```
-BlastGate Backtest Report — Q2 2026 (illustrative sample run)
+RolloutGuardian Backtest Report — Q2 2026 (illustrative sample run)
 ────────────────────────────────────────────────────────────
 Flag rollout events analyzed:                    142
 Sev1/Sev2 incidents within 24h of a rollout:        9
-Rollouts BlastGate would have flagged
+Rollouts RolloutGuardian would have flagged
   (warn or block) among those 9:                    7   (78%)
 False-positive rate (flagged, no incident followed): 11%
 Median lead time gained:                        3h 40m